 - Unlimited Plan: $45/month for just one line, $29.99/month per line for multiple-line plans.

 - Can You Use Your Own Phone?
 Yes

 - Discounts: The more lines you have, the cheaper each line gets.

-Once you have a used or refurbished phone, all you have to do is put a new SIM card into it—and those are usually only a couple of bucks.
+Once you have a used or refurbished phone, all you have to do is put a new SIM card into it — and the cost for those usually ranges from $1 to $20.

 For the ultra budget-conscious, a prepaid phone with a pay-as-you-go plan is the best bet.
 These are the phones you see when you shop at Target, Walmart or even your local grocery store.
 They start at around $10 for a super basic phone and can run up to a couple of hundred bucks for a fancy-ish smartphone.
 These are run on networks like Cricket Wireless, Boost Mobile, Virgin Mobile, Jitterbug, etc.